ibm-cloud-docs/vmwaresolutions/archiref/opsmgmt/opsmgmt-vrops.md

 ### vRealize Operations Federation Management Pack
 {: #opsmgmt-vrops-management-federation}

-vRealize Operations Federation Management Pack enables a multi-site vROps deployment into a single pane of glass.
+vRealize Operations Federation Management Pack enables a multisite vROps deployment into a single pane of glass.
 It allows a deployment of vROps with the capability of receiving key metrics for specified objects from vROps deployments.

 ### Management Pack for Hybrid Cloud Extension (HCX)
 {: #opsmgmt-vrops-management-hcx}